 - Hei in the second season of Darker Than Black, which combined with his general hygiene and alcoholism earned him the Fan Nickname "Hobo Hei".

 - Paperinik is a way; since his alter ego is Donald Duck, he retains Donald's habit of being unemployed, unemployable, or stuck in temporary low-paying menial jobs most of the time.
-In a fit of Fridge Brilliance, while this is explained by Donald's general bad habits, bad luck and less than stellar personality in regular Disney comics, in these stories the fact that Donald has to run off all the time, spends all nights patrolling, and constantly lies about his whereabouts gets him fired again and again.
+While this is explained by Donald's general bad habits, bad luck and less than stellar personality in regular Disney comics, in these stories the fact that Donald has to run off all the time, spends all nights patrolling, and constantly lies about his whereabouts gets him fired again and again.

 - Superhero Girl

 - Bowen from Dragonheart between being a knight and meeting Draco.